junhuawa/junhuawa.github.io/_posts/linux/2016-09-02-Linux-Use-Notes.md

     fn + PrintScreen

-    The image will be saved to Picutures directory with name "Screenshot from 2016-xx-xx xx-xx-xx.png"
+    The image will be saved to Pictures directory with name "Screenshot from 2016-xx-xx xx-xx-xx.png"

 * Take snapshot by Screenshot tool in gnome